-‘Dragon Ball Super’ Episode 103 Review: Gohan Seals U10’s Fate In ‘DBS’ Most Emotional Episode To Date
+‘Dragon Ball Super’ Episode 103 Review: Gohan Seals U10’s Fate In Most Emotional ‘DBS’ Episode To Date

 Trust Dragon Ball Super to surprise its viewers and fans with a ton of emotions in one episode.
-After a valiant effort by the Universe 10 warriors to survive in the Tournament of Power despite their massive strength disadvantage, the beleaguered universe finally got annihilated, thanks to Universe 7’s Gohan.
+After a valiant effort by the Universe 10 warriors to survive in the Tournament of Power, despite their massive strength disadvantage, the beleaguered universe finally got annihilated, thanks to Universe 7’s Gohan.
 As one of DBS‘s most emotionally powerful scenes played out in the recently aired episode, the repercussions of the ToP were brought out in full force.

 Dragon Ball Super Episode 103, “Gohan, Be Ruthless!
-The Showdown with Universe 10!!” started as expected, with No.17 continuing his battle Universe 2’s Ribrianne and Goku still battling Rozie, who almost managed to deal some damage to the Saiyan if not for No. 17’s barrier.
+The Showdown with Universe 10!!” started as expected, with No. 17 continuing his battle with Universe 2’s Ribrianne and Goku still battling Rozie, who almost managed to deal some damage to the Saiyan if not for No. 17’s barrier.
 While Goku and 17’s scenes were engaging, the real focus of the episode was Gohan, and DBS did not waste any time in bringing the character to the forefront.

-The Universe 7 warrior first took on Botamo, the Universe 6 warrior who is immune from taking damage.
+The Universe 7 warrior first set his eyes on Botamo, the Universe 6 warrior who is immune from taking damage.
 The skirmish of the two fighters seemed almost repetitive at first, but soon, it became apparent that Gohan had a strategy in mind.
 Hundreds of punches and a Kamehameha later, Botamo was finally blasted out of the ring, as stated by noted DBS fan-translator Todd Blankenship.

 As soon as Botamo was eliminated, Gohan and Piccolo were challenged by the mightiest fighters of Universe 10, Rubalt and the lightning-quick Obuni.
 With Piccolo taking on and beating Rubalt by using his classic Hellfire Grenade attack, Gohan was able to deal with Obuni in an intense one-on-one battle.